 - What are your work values?

-- How can you better your life by defining your values and being guided by them each day?
+- How can you improve your life by defining your values and being guided by them each day?

 - How can you make each day your masterpiece?